mrshashi4u/RTL-Design-and-Synthesis/README.md

 There are two types of looping constructs

--for loop constructs
+- for loop constructs
--for generate loop constructs
+- for generate loop constructs

 **for loop constructs**
 *for* loops are placed inside the always statement.
 This loop is not going to instantiate any hardware.